 3401.
 Plant Physiology (4).
 Prerequisites: CHEM 3305 and BIOL 1401 or BIOL 1403, 1404.
 The physiology of plants with an emphasis on relationships of structure to function in vascular plants.
 Includes a lab.
 (NRM 3401)

 3404.
 Evolution and Classification of Plants (4).
 Prerequisite: BIOL 1401 or 1404.
 A survey of plant diversity from an evolutionary perspective, including genetic analysis, classification schemes, identification / documentation techniques, and field trips to study local flora.
+Includes a lab.
 (Writing Intensive)

 4302.
 Field Botany (3).
 Prerequisite: BOT 3404 or consent of instructor.
 Focuses on a thorough knowledge of and familiarity with the flora of West Texas and adjacent areas through field trips, collection, and herbarium work.

 4304.
 Plant Molecular Biology (3).
 Prerequisites: BIOL 1403, 1404, 3416, and 3320.
 Molecular analysis of plant metabolism and signaling.
 S, alternate years.

 4409.
 Plant Development (4).
 Prerequisites: BIOL 1403 and 1404.
 Integration of positional, environmental, hormonal, and genetic regulation of plant development; emphasis on model species and comparisons to animals.
 Includes a lab.
 Alternate years.

 5401.
 Advanced Plant Physiology (4).
 Prerequisites: Organic chemistry or biochemistry and BIOL 1403 and 1404 or equivalent.
 A general plant physiology course for graduate students with no previous training in plant physiology.
 Emphasis is placed on recent experimental advances in the field.